King's Own Calgary Regiment: 1910–1913

-The history of The King's Own Calgary Regiment (RCAC) began on 1 April 1910, when its predecessor the 103rd Regiment (Calgary Rifles), an infantry regiment of the Canadian non-permanent militia, was authorized and formed at Calgary, Alberta, Canada, by General Order 38/10.
+The King's Own Calgary Regiment began on 1 April 1910, when its predecessor the 103rd Regiment (Calgary Rifles), an infantry regiment of the Canadian non-permanent militia, was authorized and formed at Calgary, Alberta, Canada, by General Order 38/10.
+The first commanding officer was Lieutenant-Colonel William Charles Gordon Armstrong.
+The regiment was approved to train six companies of 50 men each, and later expanded to eight companies.